Respect Human Dignity

 Strengthening education for managerial employees and candidates Japan Provide education according to the qualities of candidates up for promotion

-• Implemented training and aptitude tests on business management and labor management for those promoted to managerial positions in FY2022
+• Provided training on business and labor management for those promoted to managerial positions in fiscal 2023

-• Offered promotion recommendation requirement courses for candidates for managerial positions in FY2023 and beyond
+• Provided education on courses required for promotion recommendation for candidates for managerial and supervisory positions in fiscal 2024 onward

 Developing training using online resources and promoting autonomous learning Establish an on-demand library for training and education